 With chilly weather nipping at your door and Christmas music echoing in your ears long after you leave the department store it’s hard not to want to skip Thanksgiving and go straight into the merry and festive Christmas holiday.

-Though skipping Thanksgiving Fall fun is very tempting it’s not really an option here especially when the month starts with our Thankful Pumpkin Family Activity.
-I must admit though that I did contemplate it.
+Though skipping Thanksgiving Fall fun & décor is very tempting it’s not really an option here especially when the month starts with our Thankful Pumpkin Family Activity.
+I did contemplate it.

 Thankful Pumpkin Activity- I used 3d Craft paint and painted Be Thankful on a large pumpkin.
-Last year it said Count Your Blessings.
+Last year, it said Count Your Blessings (shown above).
 Every day at dinner time we talk about what were thankful for and then I write it on the pumpkin and trace it with a bronze 3d paint.

 - Volunteer at your local shelter to help feed the homeless on Thanksgiving.